Team3128/info/README.md

 ####Suggested Donation
 Due to the high cost of maintaining the robotics program including registration, material costs, and other associated fees, all team members are encouraged to give a suggested donation of $200.

+###FIRST Robotics Competition

+* FRC Build will occur during the official FIRST Build Season, starting at Kickoff and ending on Build Stop Day.
+* All build will occur on Canyon Crest Academy premises from 3pm to 6pm unless otherwise noted by the leadership team.
+* During FRC Build, the team will meet every day from unless otherwise noted by the leadership team.
+* FRC Build will not meet the day before finals, or on the first day of finals.

+### Tool Certification
+Before the FRC Build Season, team members must be trained and certified in workshop tools by attending a mentor-led tool safety workshop.
+While team members may test out of individual tools, those that choose to must have completed all workshop tools by FRC Build Season in order to participate in FRC Build.
+If a member has not completed their certification, they must do so with a mentor before they are able to participate in the build-related activities.

-###FRC Tournaments
+### Tournaments
 Each year the team will go to a number of FRC Tournaments to compete with the FRC Robot.
 All tournaments are open to anyone who wishes to participate.
 However, all official drive team and pit crew positions will be given on strictly a merit basis.

 At tournaments, those are who are not members of Team 3128 but are supporting the team in any way, such as parents and friends, must adhere to these guidelines as well.

-####FIRST Robotics Competition

-* FRC Build will occur during the official FIRST Build Season, starting at Kickoff and ending on Build Stop Day.
-* All build will occur on Canyon Crest Academy premises from 3pm to 6pm unless otherwise noted by the leadership team.
-* During FRC Build, the team will meet every day from unless otherwise noted by the leadership team.
-* FRC Build will not meet the day before finals, or on the first day of finals.